Listen to the Podcast

 Delta tells you your price risk.

-Gamma is the change of your price risk.
+Gamma is the change in your price risk.

 Theta is your time risk.